Meet Our Training & Policy Officer

 Mary began her journey into social care, working as a Family Support Worker with Barnardos in Limerick City and obtaining her BA in Applied Social Studies.
 Subsequently, Mary became a Project Worker and continued her studies, receiving a Master of Arts through Research.
 During her time in Barnardos, Mary gained exceptional experience working with children and their families, developing and delivering group work programs, supporting people in the community with mental health difficulties, and becoming a trainer in Children First, Child Protection Training.

 In 2017 Mary joined the Northside Family Resource Centre in Limerick as a Community and Family Services coordinator.
 This role involved supporting and accessing appropriate services for community members, including those with mental health issues and suicidal ideation.
-An avid believer in professional and personal development, Mary has achieved many training certificates since joining the Northside Family Resource Centre.
+Mary is an avid believer in professional and personal development and received many training certificates while working in the Northside Family Resource Centre.
 These include the FRC Suicide Prevention Code of Practice and Wellness Recovery Action Plan (WRAP) Facilitation Training.
 Of all the programmes and courses Mary has delivered and facilitated over the last 20 years, WRAP is her favourite programme and has had the most positive impact on her health and wellbeing.

 FRC Suicide Prevention Code of Practice to all Regions over the next 12 months